 DR events that were called during the top 5% hours with the highest DAM prices or UI rates, which may not always coincide with TPDDL's peak demand hours, could result in savings of INR 6 per kWh and above in generation costs, as well as avoided transmission charges and losses during the DR events.
 The quantum of DR that can be elicited from their customers depends highly on the incentives provided by the utility.
+While the pilot study did not their customers depends highly on the incentives provided by the utility.
 While the pilot study did not offer varying prices for DR, in the future, TPDDL and other utilities may offer price-based incentives to elicit different levels of DR.